quantumduck/bsm-sudoku/README.md

 2. Unit testing: No additional tests were made for the app itself.
 3. Nginx: I did not get very far researching this at [https://nginx.org/en/docs/beginners_guide.html].
 This seems like a major topic that I should just admit I don't yet have much experience with.
 This was the most significant roadblock preventing me from completing the first two levels.
 4. Load the board: The site loads the board very quickly
-5. Progress spinner: This works in theory, but only if there is an artificial delay on calling the API
+5. Progress spinner: This works in theory, but only if there is an artificial delay on calling the API.
+There is a button specifically for showing the loading animation.
-6. Reload:
+6. Reload: The reload button works as expected.
 7. Validity: see above
 8. Documentation: see above